AGPoole/AnIndyGame/README.md

 - Create own version of enemy images

 I will not be adding more features or levels, as I would like to move on to a new project.
-However, if you come across any issues or bugs, feel free to email me at anthony.poole@oriel.ox.ac.uk.